 to the accompaniment of religious singing.

 The contemporary Santoor is largely the result of the innovations and changes brought about in the Sufiana instrument by Pt.
 Shiv Kumar Sharma

 who use the Sufiana instrument with the 100 strings, the Santoor used today by Shiv Kumar Sharma has only 86 strings and is tuned differently.

 A variation of the Iranian Santoor, the variation in the structure of the Indian Santoor exists in regard to the number of strings, their arrangement and thickness, the number of bridges and also the modes of playing adopted by different players.
 The sound box of the Santoor, which acts as a resonance chamber, is made of the wood of mulberry or walnut.

 A typical Santoor has two sets of bridges, providing a range of three octaves.
 The bridges are made of rosewood, and their upper portion is covered usually with ivory to obtain a fine tone.
 The strings, which are approximately 86 to 100 in number, are tuned differently.
 The ones made of steel are tuned to the higher octave, while the thicker strings made of copper or bronze are tuned to the lower octave.
 The strings are hooked to metallic pins on one side and, on the other, tied to tapering tuning pegs through a hollow drilled in them.
 The player tunes the instrument by using a tuning key with which he tightens or loosens the strings.
 The number of strings passing through each bridge is usually three or four and the number of bridges varies from about 25 to 29.

 Playing of Santoor

-using both the strikers.
+using both the mallets.
 The left hand strikes have to be complemented by the right hand strikes to produce the desired notes.
 The volume of each note would depend on the strength of each stroke.
-Players get the desired tonalities and pitches by shifting the angle of the striker, as also the stress given to the strikes.
+Players get the desired tonalities and pitches by shifting the angle of the mallet, as also the stress given to the strikes.
 Stylistic variations are numerous in this regard.